stackblitz/docs/docs/guides/codeflow/using-pr-new.md

 ### Opening a file

-To edit a markdown file with pr.new, open it in the GitHub repository and click "edit".
+To edit a file with pr.new, open it in the GitHub repository and click "edit".
 Now, in the browser's address tab, swap `github.com` with `pr.new`.

-You will be redirected to [Web Publisher]() for a more pleasant editing experience.
+You will be redirected to [Web Publisher](./content-updates-with-web-publisher) for a more pleasant editing experience.
 You can still choose to open Codeflow by clicking on the "Open in IDE" button.